OlafVal/Typewriter.js/README.md

 - CC BY 4.0

-Within a text box, Speed = 0 means that the text can be seen directly without typewriter animation.
+Within a text box, tw.twSpeed(0) means that the text can be seen directly without typewriter animation.

 ## Reference